-Dr. Dendy also tells us that some of her “patients call SiO ‘Fauxtox’ because they see their wrinkles virtually disappear with usage.”
+Dr. Engelman also tells us that some of her “patients call SiO ‘Fauxtox’ because they see wrinkles, including chest wrinkles, virtually disappear with use.”
 That says it all, doesn’t it?

 How To Tell If Before And After Photos Are Real Or Fake

-It’s no secret that virtually every photograph published in the beauty world has been digitally edited.
-Even we at SiO Beauty occasionally use Photoshop or other methods to enhance our images—but never on our before and after photos.
+It’s no secret that virtually every published beauty photograph has been digitally edited.
+Even we at SiO Beauty occasionally use Photoshop or other methods to enhance our images.
+But, we never implement those tactics for before and after photos.

 In September 2017, France even passed a law that requires a warning label to appear on any image that was edited before being published.
 The label will simply read photographie retouchée, or “edited photograph.”

-Because photo editors have become digital-enhancement wizards, it can be tough to know when and how an image has been altered.
-A good rule of thumb is this: if a photo doesn’t look believable, it’s probably not.
-So if a pair of before and after photos seems fishy, trust your instincts.
-There’s probably some funny business going on behind the scenes.
+The photo editors of today are digital-enhancement wizards.
+So, it can be tough to know when and how an image has been altered.
+A good rule of thumb is: if a photo doesn’t look believable, it’s probably not.
+So, if a pair of before and after photos seems too good to be true, trust your instincts.
+There’s likely funny business going on behind the scenes.

-You’d be surprised by the difference that good lighting can make in a photograph.
-With low lighting, shadows are naturally overly dramatic.
-Shadows draw attention to wrinkles, which will appear much darker than the rest of your skin’s surface.
-The same is true of bags and dark circles under your eyes.
+With the rise of Instagram and smartphone photography, you likely already know that good lighting can make or break a photograph.
+With low lighting, shadows are naturally emphasized.
+Shadows draw attention to wrinkles, such as smile lines, which will appear much darker than the rest of your skin’s surface.
+The same is true of dark under-eye circles.

-Most women know how important the angle of a photo is.
-For example, photos taken from a lower vantage point—that have an upward angle to your face—are less flattering.
-Photos taken from higher up make your face and body look thinner.
-That’s why we all hold our phones up high when taking selfies!
+Most people understand the importance of a photo’s angle.
+Photos taken from a low vantage point, with an upward angle to your face, are less flattering.
+Photos taken from higher up, on the other hand, make your face and body appear thinner.
+That’s why we all hold our phones up high while taking selfies!

-If we’ve figured out this trick, then professional beauty photographers definitely understand how to use camera angles to make women appear more glamorous.
-But before and after photos should never be shown at different angles!
+If we’ve figured out this trick, then professional beauty photographers surely understand how to manipulate camera angles for more glamorous images.
+But, informative before and after photos should never be shown at different angles.

-If a company is serious about showing the results of their products, they should always have the same camera angle (and lighting) in both the before and the after photo.
+Companies that are serious about showing the results of their products use the same camera angle in both the before and after photos.

-The last little trick used by the pros to deceive unsuspecting buyers is body position.
-For example, when your body’s turned slightly from the waist up, the skin on your stomach looks tighter.
+The last small trick used by the pros to deceive unsuspecting buyers is body position.
+For example, when your body is slightly rotated from the waist up, the skin on your stomach looks tighter.
 Check out the before and after photo below to see what we mean.

 The same is true for your face.
 When your chin is tilted up, the skin on your jawline and around your mouth is pulled tight.
-This makes your skin appear smoother than it normally would.
+This makes your skin appear smoother than usual.

-For before and after photos to be trustworthy, the position of the subject’s body should be exactly the same in both photos.
+For trustworthy before and after photos, the subject’s body positioning should be identical in both photos.